 LimeSurvey includes the functionality to display simple statistics to the general public or to your participants after they have ended filling out an online survey.

 Two components need to be enabled in order to activate and display statistics to your participants.
 The first one refers to the public statistics of your survey which must be enabled (it is turned off by default).
 It is located under the Presentation tab.
 To also show graphs, look on the same page for the Show graphs in public statistics attribute and enable it (it is disabled by default).

 Once you have set your survey to display statistics, you need to indicate question-by-question which statistics you want to be displayed to your respondents.
 By default, no questions will be displayed.
 To have them displayed, access the desired question, look for the "Statistics" tab and enable the Show in public statistics attribute.

 What participants see

-Once you’ve enabled public statistics, and selected some questions to display, an additional option will be visible to participants when they’ve completed filling out your survey.
-In addition to the usual thank you, there will be a link to "View the statistics for this survey"
+Once you have enabled public statistics and selected some questions to display, an additional option will be visible to participants when they end filling out your survey.
+In addition to the usual thank you, there will be a link to "View the statistics for this survey":

 Changing the look of the public statistics page

 The looks of the public statistics page can be modified via template.css (search for "#statsContainer").
 However, there is currently no template of it's own that can be edited in the LimeSurvey theme editor.